-100 Introduction to Engineering 3 Credit Hours and Technology 3 Billable Contact Hours Prerequisite: High school algrebra (equivalent COMPASS score in pre-algebra) F, W
+100 Introduction to Engineering 3 Credit Hours 3 Billable Contact Hours & Technology Prerequisite: RDG 090 or qualifying scores on ACT or COMPASS tests

 This course introduces the field of engineering and technology.
 Concepts related to the engineering profession are presented, including economics, ethics, research, problem solving, communication and typical engineering problems.
 A major component of this course includes presentation of mathematic and scientific tools that have utility in future engineering courses and the engineering career, including computer software.
 Historic examples are used throughout the course to demonstrate the typical problems that were successfully solved, as well as engineering failures, and the impact of technology on society.
 Students are encouraged to communicate and collaborate with each other on problems.
 Group work is required, as well as participation in the course's discussion forum.
 The end goal of the course is to give the student a feel for the engineering experience.